Get in touch!

 - If you do not receive a scholarship, but are admitted to Duke, you may be eligible for our NROTC College Program.

 You can still be commissioned as a U.S. Navy or U.S. Marine Corps Officer by joining our College Program!
 Contact our Recruiting Officer for information on the NROTC College Program and applying for a scholarship as a current Duke undergraduate student.

-The mission of the Naval Reserve Officers Training Corps at is to develop Midshipmen morally, mentally, and physically and to imbue them with the highest ideals of duty, honor, and loyalty in order to commission college graduates as naval officers who possess a basic professional background, are motivated toward careers in the naval service, and have a potential for future development in mind and character so as to assume the highest responsibilities of command, citizenship, and government.
+The NROTC Program was established to develop midshipmen mentally, morally and physically and to imbue them with the highest ideals of duty, and loyalty, and with the core values of honor, courage and commitment in order to commission college graduates as naval officers who possess a basic professional background, are motivated toward careers in the naval service, and have a potential for future development in mind and character so as to assume the highest responsibilities of command, citizenship and government.